 As to why people stick and swear by Oracle – Exadata offers support for insanely bad queries and still manages to make a pretty good job running them.
 This is a good solutions for companies with incompetent, outsourced dev teams that don’t mind paying for the licenses.
 But the number of such companies is going down and Oracle must see the writing on the wall – they are going the IBM way of being relegated to niche solutions, US gov’t contracts and the like.
 And by looking at IBM numbers, it’s not exactly a pleasant place to be.”

 Vague Promises from SAP and Oracle

-AWS and Google Cloud have a history in the cloud that SAP and Oracle does not.
-All customers have is vague promises from SAP and Oracle that they will change and that they have big plans.
+AWS and Google Cloud have a history in the cloud that SAP and Oracle do not.
+All customers have vague promises from SAP and Oracle that they will change and have big plans.
 These are all projections of what they will do.
-And after over a decade of making these types of statements, the evidence is that they are not becoming more cloud, and they are also not reconfiguring their internal organizational design to become so in the future.
+And after over a decade of making these types of statements, the evidence is that they are not becoming more cloud.
+They are also not reconfiguring their internal organizational design to become so in the future.
 Even publishing pricing information is beyond them.

 How Prepared are SAP and Oracle to Live with Cloud Margins?

 There will be massive internal impediments to change, including the fact that both SAP and Oracle are internally incentivized around the on-premise software model.
 Furthermore, if SAP and Oracle were to race to the cloud, they would notice their margins quickly eroding.
 They would need to lay off a sizable percentage of their workforce, and the cloud implementations would cause massive dislocations in their consulting partners.
 As soon as that happened, their consulting partners cease recommending their software.
 Wall Street is quite confused on this issue.
 Here are some critical truths about the cloud.

 - The highest margin software vendors are on premises vendors like SAP and Oracle, not cloud vendors.